pcingola/SnpEff/src/docs/snpeff/build_db.md

 ```

 !!! warning
     As a "rule of the thumb", you should not get more than 2% or 3% of errors.

 !!! info
     **Debugging:** You can run SnpEff using `-d` (debug) command line option to get detailed messages for each CDS sequence comparison.
     The message shows the transcript ID, CDS sequence inferred by SnpEff's, and the CDS sequence from the FASTA file, as well as the places where they differ.

 #### Checking Protein sequences

 This is very similar to the CDS checking in the previous sub-section.
 When building a database, SnpEff will also try to check Protein sequences for all transcripts when

-- building via GFT/GFF/RefSeq: A protein sequences FASTA file is available.
+- building via GTF/GFF/RefSeq: A protein sequences FASTA file is available.
 - building via GenBank file: protein sequences are available within the GenBank file

 !!! info
-You can disable this check unsing command line option `-noCheckProtein`
+    You can disable this check using command line option `-noCheckProtein`

 FASTA protein file: